Weekly KPI Dashboard for Small Team Decisions

 Lead pipeline snapshot

-Before funnel reviews when CRM truth still scatters.
+Before funnel reviews when CRM numbers are still scattered.

 Ops or status overview

-Shared operational read for managers on a steady cadence.
+Shared operational overview for managers on a regular rhythm.

 Small management view